Jabble/tamu-rdm-workshops/modules/data-gathering.md

 - Data Carpentry.
 "Data Organization in Spreadsheets" [lessons](http://www.datacarpentry.org/spreadsheet-ecology-lesson/)

 ## Material
-- Microsoft Excel spreadshet with poorly formatted data for rearrangement
+- Microsoft Excel spreadsheet with poorly formatted data for rearrangement (all students can look and work with it)
 - Example data to enter in plain text editor, Excel, and Google Form.